 - The date under Signature of Author should be the date the final thesis is signed and submitted to the department.

-- The final name on the Title Page should be: Robert W. Field, Haslam and Dewey Professor of Chemistry.
+- The final name on the Title Page should be: Robert W. Field, Haslam and Dewey Professor of Chemistry, Chair Departmental Committee on Graduate Students.
 The Chemistry Education Office staff will obtain Professor Field's signature for all submitted theses.

 - Number the pages consecutively starting with the Title Page, including figures, charts, etc. DO NOT TYPE PAGE NUMBER ON TITLE PAGE.